wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **Q:**&ensp;Still you have a name and shape, display consciousness and activity.

 **M:**&ensp;In your world I appear so.
-In mine I have being only.
+In mine I have beïng only.
 Nothing else.
 You people are rich with your ideas of possession, of quantity and quality.
 I am completely without ideas.

 **Q:**&ensp;In my world there is disturbance, distress and despair.
 You seem to be living on some hidden income, while I must slave for a living.